What is Uninsured Motorist Coverage?

 Your uninsured motorist coverage limits determine the maximum amount your insurance company will pay for a single accident.
 These limits are expressed in split formats like 25/50/25 or 100/300/100, where the first number represents the per-person bodily injury limit (in thousands), the second is the per-accident bodily injury limit, and the third (if applicable) is the property damage limit.

 Insurance experts recommend matching your UMBI limits to your bodily injury liability limits.
-This creates symmetry in your policy—the amount you're protected for matches the amount you'd have if the other driver carried insurance.
-Common coverage levels include 25/50, 50/100, 100/300, or even higher limits for those with significant assets to protect.
-Higher limits cost more, but the incremental increase is often modest compared to the additional protection.
+This creates symmetry in your policy—the amount you're protected for mirrors the amount you'd receive if the other driver carried insurance.
+Common coverage levels include 25/50, 50/100, 100/300, or higher for those with significant assets.
+Higher limits cost more, but the incremental increase is often modest compared to the additional protection they provide.
+Learn how to evaluate whether you're underinsured to set the right limits for your situation.

 Stacked vs. Non-Stacked Coverage